Drunk Driving Accidents in Ridgefield

 Drunk driving is one of the leading causes of motor vehicle accidents in the United States.
-When an intoxicated driver chooses to get behind the wheel of a car, they are putting people’s lives at risk, and they should be held accountable for any injuries or deaths that occur as a result.
+When an intoxicated driver chooses to get behind the wheel of a car, they are putting people’s lives at risk and they should be held accountable for any injuries or deaths that occur as a result.

 Holding Drunk Drivers Accountable

 Injuries sustained in drunk driving accidents are often more serious than in other car accidents, since impaired drivers are more likely to lose complete control of their vehicles.
-Unfortunately, although our legal system will punish drunk drivers, injured victims are frequently left without any assistance, which leaves them at the mercy of insurance companies that are more concerned with protecting their bottom dollar than paying victims what they are owed.
+Unfortunately, although our legal system will punish drunk drivers, injured victims are frequently left without any assistance, which leaves them at the mercy of insurance companies that are more concerned with protecting their bottom line than paying victims what they are owed.

 Connecticut Dram Shop Liability